A steady flow of youth into a Scout troop is essential to maintaining the troop’s health. New Scouts bring energy and enthusiasm to the troop program.

 Having an effective year-round growth plan in place will help attract new Scouts.
 A helpful step for any recruitment effort is to appoint a troop committee member to serve as the troop membership chair.
 This person will develop and implement a year-round growth plan that incorporates all methods of recruitment, working closely with Cub Scout packs in the community, the district membership committee, and the unit commissioner.

-Generally, there are three methods of recruiting new Scouts into troops.
-A good year-round recruiting plan addresses all three:
+Generally, there are four methods of recruiting new Scouts into troops.
+A good year-round recruiting plan addresses all four:

-- Graduate Webelos Scouts into a Boy Scout troop.
+- Graduate Webelos Scouts into a Scout troop.

 - Host a troop open house.